-cam ground Trunk-type pistons that are machined slightly eccentrically.
+cam ground Trunk-type pistons that are machined slightly

+eccentrically.
 Because of the greater mass of material required at the wrist pin boss, this area will expand proportionally more when heated.
-Cam ground pistons are designed to assume a true circular shape at operating temperatures.
+Cam ground pistons are designed to assume a true circular shape at are designed to assume a trac siredian operating temperatures.